1ec5/apple-turnover/README.md

 * Correctly handles left and right turn lanes on the same road in which the lanes’ start and end points are staggered
 * Spans maneuvers across multiple ways split due to changes in lane count, speed limit, name, etc.
 * Consolidates maneuvers that are multiple lanes wide
+* Distinguishes between segments of turn lanes that allow and disallow lane changes

 ## How to bake